-We would like to welcome you to the website of COPRO Projektentwicklung GmbH, COPRO Immobilienmanagement GmbH, COPRO Sales & Services GmbH, COPRO Supply GmbH (hereinafter referred to as “COPRO” or “We”)
+We would like to welcome you to the website of COPRO Beteiligungs GmbH, COPRO Projektentwicklung GmbH, COPRO Immobilienmanagement GmbH (hereinafter referred to as “COPRO” or “We”)

 Data protection is very important to us.
 As a rule using the COPRO website is possible without providing any personal data.
 However, if you want to make use of any specific services we offer via our website, it is possible that it may become necessary to process personal data.
 Where it is necessary to process personal data and where there is no statutory basis for any such processing, we will generally ask for your consent.